Toloka/docs/en/template-builder/operations/select-areas.md

 [View example in the sandbox](https://clck.ru/TqvPR).

-For each new object of the `labels` property, a button is added to the editor that allows users to select the corresponding area type.
-Different values of the `value` property let users label areas with different colors.
+For each new object of the `labels` property, a button is added to the editor that allows annotators to select the corresponding area type.
+Different values of the `value` property let annotators label areas with different colors.

 ## Add keyboard shortcuts {#hotkeys}